steveknipmeyer/ModelRelief/ProjectNotes/TechnicalNotes.md

 A Cmake Release build includes the 'O2' optimization flags.
 It is not necessary to define CXXFLAGS with additional switches.

 np_fill, relief_fill
     The order of np_fill and releif_fill is critical.
-When np_fill follows relief_fill and the \<array target is the same\>, there is optimization which makes it much faster (8X).
+When np_fill follows relief_fill and the /<array target is the same/>, there is optimization which makes it much faster (8X).
     If the array targets are different, there is no performance difference.

 #### Circular Dependencies